apache/skywalking-website/content/blog/e2e-design/index.md

     expected: expected.projectC.endpoints.yaml
 ```

-and a single command should do the trick.
+then a single command should do the trick.

 ```shell
 swctl e2e run